When the System Spits Out the Change Agent

 “They don’t quite fit our culture.”

-If youโre hearing these things about a new leader in your organizationโsomeone brought in to drive change, or someone promoted to a position responsible for changeโpause before acting.
+If youโre hearing these things about a new or newly promoted leader in your organizationโsomeone hired to drive change, or someone promoted to a position responsible for changeโpause before taking action.

 You may be witnessing the system reacting to the pressure required to help it evolve.
-The real problem isn’t with the person they’re complaining about.
+The real problem is likely not with the person they’re complaining about.

 The Illusion

 We often assume that when a change agent struggles, itโs a sign that somethingโs wrong with them.
 Theyโre too abrasive, too intense, too independent, or don’t fit with the culture.
-However, in many cases, those are the very traits that make them effectiveโand the real problem is that the organization is rejecting exactly what it asked for, and exactly what is needed.
+However, in many cases, those are the very traits that make them effective.
+The real problem is that the organization may be rejecting exactly what it asked for, and exactly what is needed.

 Seeing the tension of change as a problem instead of a signal is a damaging illusion in management that is far too common.

-When a bold leader triggers discomfort, that discomfort is often misread as evidence of poor leadership or fitโwhen in fact, it may be the system defending itself against change.
+When a bold leader triggers discomfort, that discomfort is often mischaracterized as evidence of poor leadership or fit.
+But it may actually be the system defending itself against change.

 The Subtle Signs of Systemic Rejection

-The signs arenโt generally clear.
-It wonโt be outright resistance.
+The signs of the system resisting change may not be clear, outright resistance.
 Youโll hear it in whispers, see it in the meeting after the meeting, feel it in the passive-aggressive delays, and witness it in the labeling.
-The system doesnโt fire change agents right away.
-It wears them down, isolates them, discredits them, and quietly ejects them while claiming to support change the whole time.
+The change agents don’t get expelled right away, but rather are worn down, isolated, and discredited over time while claiming to support change the whole time.

 Early Warning Signs